 COMING SOON – A DOCUMENTARY FILM SERIES FROM TWO-TIME ACADEMY AWARD–WINNER SHARMEEN OBAID CHINOY AND GLOBAL FUND FOR WOMEN

 Fundamental is a character-driven documentary film series presented in five short episodes.
 Each episode follows compelling women activists who are leading powerful movements for change and gives viewers a window into the many ways rising threats to human rights shape the public and private lives of women around the world.

 How are women’s movements protecting and advancing women’s human rights against the forces attacking them?
 In Fundamental, we meet courageous women rallying the movements they lead with incredible passion and urgency to protect the rights of women, girls, trans, and gender non-conforming people around the globe.
-They are leading the charge for equality and creating strategies to resist fundamentalisms and extremism in Pakistan, Brazil, the Republic of Georgia, Kenya, the USA, and around the world.
+They are leading the charge for equality and creating strategies to resist fundamentalisms and extremism in Pakistan, Brazil, Georgia, Kenya, the USA, and around the world.

 About Global Fund For Women

 A GLOBAL CHAMPION FOR THE HUMAN RIGHTS OF WOMEN AND GIRLS.

 Global Fund for Women is one of the world’s leading foundations for gender equality, standing up for the human rights of women and girls.
 We campaign for freedom from violence, economic justice, and sexual and reproductive health and rights.
 Our Vision is that every woman and girl is strong, safe, powerful, and heard.
 No exceptions.